Select Page

 • Mimosa (Mimosa pudica) root bark/ Jurema or Yurema (the Mimosa tree may be grown, but no medicine can be extracted from the roots)

-If you have any questions about a medicine/sacrament that is NOT listed here, contact us directly at ONAC Mother Church: [email protected]
+If you have any questions about a medicine/sacrament that is NOT listed here, please contact us directly at ONAC Mother Church: [email protected]